$\mathrm{G}$-theory of $\mathbb{F}_1$-algebras I: the equivariant Nishida problem: Combinatorial Grayson operations on -theory

 \subsection{Combinatorial Grayson operations}

 Let $\cC$ denote the Quillen exact category of finitely generated and projective modules over a commutative and unital ring.
 One could try to define the $\lambda$-operations directly on the $\cS_\bullet$-construction $\lambda^k:\cS_\bullet\cC\map\cS_\bullet\cC$.
 Since $\K_i(\cC):=\pi_{i+1}(|w\cS_\bullet\cC|)$, such operations would necessarily be additive; however, we observed above that the $\lambda$-operations on $\K_0$ are not additive.
-Grayson overcame this difficulty in \cite{GraLambda} by using an {\em undelooped} model for $\K$-theory and defining certain combinatorial operations therein.
+Grayson overcame this difficulty in \cite{GraLambda} by using an {\em undelooped} model for $\K$-theory and defining certain combinatorial operations thereon.
 Gunnarsson--Schw{\"a}nzl extended Grayson's construction to Waldhausen categories satisfying some further hypotheses in \cite{GunSch}.
-We construct operations on $\G$-theory using the results in ibid..
-Let us remark that the constructions in ibid. are much more general as the authors were motivated by the construction of the total Segal operation on Waldhausen $A$-theory; we only focus on the cases that are relevant for our purposes, where many simplifications occur.
+We construct operations on $\G$-theory using the machinery of ibid..
+Let us remark that the results in ibid. are much more general as the authors were motivated by the construction of the total Segal operation on Waldhausen $A$-theory; we only focus on the cases that are relevant for our purposes, where many simplifications occur.
 Recall that a cofibration category is a Waldhausen category, whose weak equivalences are isomorphisms.
-A cofibration category $\cC$ is said to have the {\em extension property}, if whenever there is a commutative diagrams of (horizontal) cofibrations sequences in $\cC$
+A cofibration category $\cC$ is said to have the {\em extension property}, if whenever there is a commutative diagram of (horizontal) cofibration sequences in $\cC$

 \beqn \xymatrix{ A \ar@{>->}[r]\ar@{>->}[d]^p & B\ar[r]\ar[d]^i & C\ar@{>->}[d]^q \\ A' \ar@{>->}[r] & B'\ar[r] & C' } \eeqn with extremal vertical arrows being cofibrations as indicated, it follows that $i$ is also a cofibration.
 We claim